 Flights, airport pickup, insurance, visas (if applicable) and vaccinations.
 Full assistance will be provided in getting all these arranged if you choose our Premium Support.

-Airport pickup from San Jose International Airport can be arranged for $40.
+Airport pickup and transfer from San Jose International Airport to the project, including 1 night stay at a hostel upon arrival can be arranged for $85.

 Premium Support Upgrade

 We understand there’s a great deal to plan and organise for your trip.
 When booking a Placement, many of our participants choose to purchase our Premium Support Upgrade to benefit from the expertise, knowledge and experience of our Project Coordinators.

 We can provide the personal advice you need to ensure your trip is organised with excellence and planned with efficiency; ensuring the very best experience possible.
 Read more about how we can help you.